psaikido/hugle.uk/pages/prose/Thesium/030-perception.md

 These three fundamentals were extrapolated out into whole memeplexes of behaviours.
 The second level up they became trying to get more, trying to get rid of and getting all confused.
-At the next level it was 'I must have', 'kill it' and 'ignore it'.
-Another layer up again, and we got societies with massive wealth imbalances, extremely brutal cultures with in groups dominating out groups and cultures of senseless waste and strangeness.
+At the next level it was 'I must have more of it', 'get rid of it' and 'ignore it'.
+Another layer up again, and we got societies with massive wealth imbalances, extremely brutal cultures with in-groups dominating out-groups and cultures of senseless waste and strangeness.
 All produced suffering on massive scales.

 The boundaries between very good data processing and actual sentience